djccarew/watson-dojo-pm-tester/README.md

 * An [IBM Cloud Account](https://cloud.ibm.com)
 * An account on [IBM Watson Studio](https://dataplatform.cloud.ibm.com/).

-> **NOTE**: As of 12/14/2018, the Watson Machine Learning service on IBM Cloud is only available in the Dallas, London, Frankfurt, or Tokyo regions.
+> **NOTE**: As of 10/16/2020, the Watson Machine Learning service on IBM Cloud is only available in the Dallas, London, Frankfurt, or Tokyo regions.
+Not the Seoul, Frankfurt, or Sydney regions.

 ## Steps